Symbian9/qmapshack-doc-wiki/DocGetQMapShack.md

 ## Windows

 For 64 bit Windows there is a binary installer available in the download section.
 There is also an outdated version for 32 bit Windows.
-To get up-to-date 32 bit binaries it needs a new maintainer.
+To get up-to-date 32 bit binaries it needs someone maintaining it.

+## OS X

+As no one volunteers to maintain an OS X binary, there is none.

 ## Linux